sachd-vipu/n-body-cuda/Readme.md

 - **G++ Compiler:** Ensure you have a modern version of G++ that supports at least C++11.
 - **Nvidia Driver and CUDA Toolkit:** Install the latest versions suitable for your hardware.

-### Installation Steps

-1. Install GLM and include its path in your project.
-2. Install the latest versions of the Nvidia driver and CUDA toolkit.
-3. Ensure you have a modern G++ compiler installed.

 ## Usage

 To compile and run the simulation: